-First Institute provides academic assistance and tutoring services for students experiencing academic difficulties.
-Instructors are available by appointment to assist with any area of difficulty, and students may be required to participate in extra help or tutoring sessions to maintain satisfactory enrollment.
+First Institute provides assistance for students experiencing academic difficulties.
+Instructors are available during office hours and by appointment to assist with any area of difficulty the student is experiencing.
+Staff and faculty make every effort to identify and meet with students who are having difficulty in achieving the learning objective goals.